 The School of Biomedical Engineering and Imaging Sciences at King’s College London is launching an exciting PhD Programme in Surgical and Interventional Engineering.
-The programme will train and nurture the next generation of surgical and interventional engineering scientists, researchers, innovators and industry leaders.
+The Doctoral Training Programme (DTP) will train and nurture the next generation of surgical and interventional engineering scientists, researchers, innovators and industry leaders.

 The new PhD student cohort will bring together the brightest minds across engineering specialties (e.g. biophotonics, machine learning, medical imaging, computer vision, mechatronics, data sciences, robotics, precision engineering, modelling, user experience and artificial intelligence) to address key challenges faced in the UK and globally by surgeons, interventional specialists and associated teams.